Uthman Pasha al-Kurji: Governor of Damascus

 Uthman Pasha was appointed governor of Damascus Eyalet in 1761.
 He was nominated to this position as a reward for directing the Ottoman imperial authorities to As'ad Pasha's hidden stores of wealth.
 In addition to the governorship of Damascus, he was appointed beylerbey (governor-general) of the adjacent Tripoli Eyalet and awarded contracts for the districts of Hama and Homs.
 His rule brought stability to the province and he lowered its inhabitants' taxes.

-As governor, one of Uthman Pasha's principal goals was to bring an end to the autonomous rule of Zahir al-Umar, who ruled the Galilee (largely part of Sidon Eyalet) and some of its neighboring regions. al-Umar had previously clashed with the al-Azm governors of Damascus and Sidon and when he annexed the port city of Haifa in 1761, Uthman Pasha began making moves against Zahir.
+As governor, one of Uthman Pasha's principal goals was to bring an end to the autonomous rule of Daher al-Umar, who ruled the Galilee (largely part of Sidon Eyalet) and some of its neighboring regions. al-Umar had previously clashed with the al-Azm governors of Damascus and Sidon and when he annexed the port city of Haifa in 1761, Uthman Pasha began making moves against Daher.
 Uthman Pasha obtained an order from the Porte to officially annex Haifa to Damascus Eyalet and he dispatched a ship from Beirut with 30 soldiers and a French captain to take the port.
-Zahir, having had advance notice of this action, had the ship confiscated and its crew arrested.
+Daher, having had advance notice of this action, had the ship confiscated and its crew arrested.
 In 1764, Uthman launched an attack against the Jarrar family under their sheikh, Muhammad al-Jarrar, attacking their throne village of Sanur and the city of Nablus.
 Uthman's forces were defeated.

 Also in 1764, while Uthman was leading the annual Hajj pilgrimage, he had a violent confrontation with Ali Bey al-Kabir, an influential mamluk from Egypt.
 When Ali Bey was exiled by the governor of Egypt to Gaza (part of Damascus Eyalet) in 1766, Uthman attempted to drive him out.
 Uthman managed to have his son, Darwish Pasha, appointed as the governor of Sidon in November 1770 and sometime prior to that, had his other son, Muhammad Pasha, appointed as governor of Tripoli.
 In 1771, Ali Bey, by now the rebellious governor of Egypt, had dispatched an army under commanders Abu al-Dahab and Ismail Bey to subdue Damascus.
-Together with Zahir, the combined armies of Egypt and Palestine defeated Uthman's army outside of Damascus and Uthman fled north to the city of Homs.
+Together with Daher, the combined armies of Egypt and Palestine defeated Uthman's army outside of Damascus and Uthman fled north to the city of Homs.
 The city fell shortly thereafter, although they did not capture the Citadel of Damascus, which was subsequently besieged.
 However, Abu al-Dahab suddenly withdrew from the area, citing his fears of violating Islamic principles since seizing an Ottoman province was in effect a direct challenge to the authority of the Ottoman sultan, who held the highest religious honor as the caliph of Islam.